-As the mean of $p(x)$ equal zero, the kurtosis can be written as:
+As the mean of $p(x)$ equals zero, the kurtosis can be written as:

-Where $K_1, K_2$ are the kurtosis for the two Gaussian functions, thus they equal 3.
-If we assume reasonable parameters for the exciton populations from the previous pulse and the new pulse we can assume $a=0.95$ and $b=0.05$, and the variances could be estimated to be $\sigma_1^2 = 2$ for the thin population and $\sigma_2^2=6$ for the trapped population.
+where $K_1, K_2$ are the kurtosis for the two Gaussian functions, thus they equal 3.
+For $a=0.95$ (newly generated population) and $b=0.05$ (surviving population), the variances can be estimated to be $\sigma_1^2 = 2$ for the short-lived population and $\sigma_2^2=6$ for the long-lived population.
 In this case:

-Which, of course, leads to a positive value of excess kurtosis.
+leading to a positive value of excess kurtosis.